Published by Jeremy. Last Updated on November 22, 2023.

 Overall, the Holiday Laser Light Show at North Park is a gem.
 Between its well-done choreography, price point, and execution we had a great time at this show.
 Here's hoping it'll be back again next year!

-The Holiday Laser Light Show at North Park runs from December 10th to 20th in 2020.
+The Holiday Laser Light Show at North Park runs on select nights in December.
 Tickets must be purchased online in advance for select showtimes.
 Prices vary for weeknight/weekend shows and whether or not you're an Allegheny County resident.
 The park recommends arriving 30-45 minutes before your scheduled performance to get checked in and parked.